rogers9798/C-plus-plus-shortest-path-project/README.md

 # Shortest-path implemented using dijkstra algorithm

-Travel agency project implemented in c++,used graphics.h library to implement graphics part.
+This project helps you find shortest distance using dijkstra algorithm.<br> Implemented in c++,used graphics.h library to implement graphics part.<br><br>

+## Note: You have to add graphics library to run this project.